 Connections from local applications on the user device are securely tunneled to Citrix Gateway, which reestablishes the connections to the target server.
 Target servers view connections as originating from the local Citrix Gateway on the private network, thus hiding the user device.
 This is also called reverse Network Address Translation (NAT).
 Hiding IP addresses adds security to source locations.

-Locally, on the user device, all connection-related traffic, such as SYN-ACK, PUSH, ACK, and FIN packets, is recreated by the Citrix Gateway plug-in to appear from the private server.
+Locally, on the user device, all connection-related traffic, such as SYN-ACK, PUSH, ACK, and FIN packets, is recreated by the Citrix Secure Access agent to appear from the private server.

 Connect through firewalls and proxies

-Users of the Citrix Gateway plug-in are sometimes located inside another organization’s firewall, as shown in the following figure:
+Users of the Citrix Secure Access agent are sometimes located inside another organization’s firewall, as shown in the following figure:

 NAT firewalls maintain a table that allows them to route secure packets from Citrix Gateway back to the user device.
 For circuit-oriented connections, Citrix Gateway maintains a port-mapped, reverse NAT translation table.
 The reverse NAT translation table enables Citrix Gateway to match connections and send packets back over the tunnel to the user device with the correct port numbers so that the packets return to the correct application.